fatemehN/ReproducibilityStudy/exp1/MixFormerM/README.md

 ## Step 1: for MixFormerM Attacked by CSA

-1- Download the 'CSA' codes and models from its official Github page: https://github.com/MasterBin-IIAU/CSA
+1- Download the 'CSA' codes and models from its official GitHub page: https://github.com/MasterBin-IIAU/CSA

 2- Copy the 'pix2pix' and 'checkpoints' containing the networks from Google dirve: https://drive.google.com/drive/folders/117GuYBQpj8Sq4yUNj7MRdyNciTCkpzXL